kpetersen/kpetersen.github.io/words/_posts/2011-10-22-first-post.markdown

 not, and I would tell him the truth (no) and follow that with some excuse as to _why_ I hadn't started it yet.
 (A lot of it was that I was really hoping to get Scotty to run with me, but he really just doesn't want to do that.
 I can't honestly say that I blame him... no one really _wants_ to intentionally make themselves miserable!
 HA!)
-I always felt guilty when I told Doug I hadn't started (even though he never made me feel that way), but last week, I could tell he didn't really think I was ever going to start the program.
+I always felt guilty when I told Doug I hadn't started (even though he never made me feel that way), but last week I could tell he didn't really think I was ever going to start the program.
 Well!
 I had to show him, right?
 (Don't worry -- I'm not competitive at all!)
 So last
 Thursday, I did day 1, week 1 of the eight-week program.
 Unfortunately, the dogs looked SO cute, spinning in circles, wagging their tails, begging to go with me...
 They knew I was heading out for